-- Programming a quiz in Python, using selection statements and a score variable. - Networks including the Internet: understanding the benefits, and risks, of connecting computers in networks.
-Make a video with images and sound recordings to show findings. - Operating systems and the "Human-Computer Interface". - Binary: character encoding and converting from binary to decimal. - Sorting: examine how computers and humans cope with sorting and experiment with running sorting algorithms on different sets of data. - Building a "chatbot" in Python, using lists, comparison operators and random choices, attempting to make a computer appear intelligent by holding a conversation with a human.
+- Using Python with Turtle module: to introduce using loops with coordinates and random numbers - Binary: character encoding and converting from binary to decimal - Networks including the Internet: understanding the benefits of connecting computers in networks and the hardware required to implement networks.
+Make a video with images and sound recordings to show findings. - Building a "chatbot" in Python, using lists, comparison operators and random choices, attempting to make a computer appear intelligent by holding a conversation with a human. - Spreadsheets: understanding data validation and the RANK function, including absolute cell referencing. - Databases and using SQL to search for required data